floto/floto-documentation/dsl.rst

    :param hostPath: the path on the host system
    :param containerPath: the target path inside the container

+.. function:: user(user)

+   Executes all following run and cmd commands with the given user instead of root

+   :param user: name or id of the user which will run the commands

 .. function:: addTemplate(templatePath, destinationPath, templateConfig)

    Use a file as template and copy it to the image